allenai/allennlp/docs/tutorials/getting_started/walk_through_allennlp/creating_a_model.md

 of each entity type.
 We'd like not to allow a "beginning of a person entity" tag to be followed by an "end of location entity tag".

-As the CRF is just a component of our model, we'll implement it as a [Module](https://docs.allennlp.org/master/api/allennlp.modules.html).
+As the CRF is just a component of our model, we'll implement it as a `Module`.

 ## Implementing the CRF Module